kcibv/git-tutorial/src/cli.md

 ![git-checkout](assets/img/cli-checkout-2.png)

-Again, you can now verify that the lates working directory content has been restored.
+Again, you can now verify that the lates working directory contents have been restored.
 In particular:

 - The folder contains three files: `Marie.txt`, `John.txt` and `Alan.txt`